21 Morocco

 What does persecution look like in Morocco?

-Despite the growing Western influence on Moroccan society, 99% of the population are Muslim and the country remains socially conservative.
-This can make life challenging for the tiny Christian minority, particularly those who convert from Islam.
-They will likely encounter severe pressure from their family and local community to recant their faith, and must meet in house-churches because they cannot get permission and official recognition to gather in public.
+In Morocco, 99% of the population are Muslim and the country remains socially conservative.
+This can make life challenging for Christians, particularly those who convert from Islam.
+They are likely to encounter severe pressure to recant their faith from their family and local community.
+Furthermore, they must meet in house churches because they cannot gain permission to gather in public.

-Expatriate Christians are relatively free to meet and worship, although they are are often under surveillance and risk deportation if they are found to be sharing their faith with Muslims.
+Immigrant Christians are relatively free to meet and worship, although they are often under surveillance and risk deportation if they are found to be sharing their faith with Muslims.

 How can I pray?